Pre-Calabi-Yau algebras and topological quantum field theories: Background material

 \subsubsection{Hochschild chains}

+It is also possible to include Hochschild chains in this type of graphical calculus, and describe operations such as the action of Hochschild cochains on Hochschild chains; this perspective appears in \cite{kontsevich2009notes}.

-It is also possible to describe Hochschild chains by modifying the graphical calculus above: instead of a disc, a Hochschild chain \emph{travels along a cylinder with a distinguished point on each boundary}.
+Above, we placed Hochschild cochains inside of disks on the plane.
+For Hochschild chains, one should imagine instead that it \emph{travels along a cylinder with a distinguished point on each boundary}.
 We squash the cylinder into an annulus for ease of representation, with the input end around the outside.
 For example, the identity map on Hochschild chains is

 We then send a chain $a_0 \otimes a_1 \otimes \dots \otimes a_p$ from the outside, with $a_0$ along the arrow leaving the marked point $\bullet$ and the $a_i$ around in \emph{clockwise order}, i.e.